 When: Beginning now and continuing through Aug.
 23, 2013.
 One winner will be announced on Aug.
 26, 2016.

 How to Enter: Do you want to try the Pillsbury® gluten-free dough?
-Enter the giveaway by simply leaving a comment on this post or the post about Pillsbury’s® Gluten-Free Chocolate Chip Cookie Dough.
+Enter the giveaway by simply leaving a comment on this post or the other two CeliacFamily posts about Pillsbury’s® Gluten-Free Chocolate Chip Cookie Dough and Pillsbury’s® Pizza Dough.
 Tell me why you’re excited to try the new Pillsbury® gluten-free products, and how it will make your life better.

 Additional Details: Although you are welcome to and encouraged to comment on each post about the new Gluten-Free Pillsbury® dough products, only one winner will be chosen from CeliacFamily.com.